brewinn/DataTube/virtualenv/README.md

 ## DataTube Virtual Environment

+_Note that it is not currently necessary to use a virtual environment.
+Only setup one if you need it for local development._

 It's good practice to use a virtual environment to avoid dependency issues.
 You may use whatever virtual environment you want (venv, poetry, etc.).
 The requirements.txt file lists out the expected packages.
 In the interest of